 Have you been told your child has a sensory processing disorder (SPD)?

-Sensory processing disorders are challenging to diagnose for the following reasons:
+SPDs are particularly challenging to diagnose for the following reasons:

 - Sensory processing disorders can overlap with or be misdiagnosed as ADHD or Autism (ASD).